 - In the case of cookies of Google Analytics, the company stores the cookies on computer servers in the United States and agree not to share it with third parties, except in cases necessary for system operation or when required by law for the purpose.
 According to Google does not store your IP address.
 Google Inc. is a company attached to the Safe Harbor Agreement ensures that all data transferred will be treated with a level of protection according to European standards.
-You can find detailed information in this regard en este enlace.
 For information on using Google Gives to cookies we attach this other link.

 - For any questions or concerns about this policy cookies do not hesitate to contact us through the contact section.

 A cookie is a text file safe that is stored in your browser when you visit almost any web page.
 The usefulness of the cookie is that the web is able to remember your visit when I return to surf this page.
 Although many people do not know the cookies have been in use for 20 years, when the first browsers for the World Wide Web.

 It is not a virus or a Trojan, not a worm, or spam, or spyware, or open pop-up windows.